Перейти до вмісту

 • Prometheus metrics export for alerting and dashboards

-• Open-source, vendor-neutral (CNCF sandbox project)
+• Open-source, vendor-neutral (CNCF project)

 Kubecost is a commercial product (with a free tier) built on top of OpenCost.
 It adds: